angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 const release$ = fromEvent(document, 'mouseup');
 ```

-As you can see, we have decided to capture the release event not on the button but on `document`.
+We decided to capture the release event not on the button but on `document`.
-This is an important detail: You can move the mouse away while the button is still pressed.
-We still don't want to miss the release event which might be fired somewhere else.
+This is an important detail: You can move the mouse away while the button is pressed and the release event might be fired somewhere else – we don't want to miss this.

 ## First wiring